Boshvix/Zone-H_Grabber/README.md

 # Zone-H_Grabber

-Grab zoned websites from Zone-H.org with ease.
+Grab defaced websites from Zone-H.org with ease.

 Install python3 and install Colorama and BeautifulSoup using commands below